 Our strategy is to concentrate in one vessel category within the dry bulk segment- the Handymax sector.
-Handymax dry bulk vessels range in size from 35,000 to 64,999 dwt.
-Within the Handymax sector, the industry has migrated to a larger size vessel class called the Supramax which ranges in size from 50,000 to 64,999 dwt.
-These vessels have the cargo loading and unloading flexibility offered by its on-board cranes while its cargo carrying capacity approaches that of Panamax class vessels, which ranges in size between 65,000 and 100,000 dwt and requires onshore facilities to load and offload their cargoes.
+Handymax dry bulk vessels range in size from 35,000 to 60,000 dwt.
+Within the Handymax sector, the industry has migrated to a larger size vessel class called the Supramax which ranges in size from 50,000 to 60,000 dwt.
+These vessels have the cargo loading and unloading flexibility offered by its on-board cranes while its cargo carrying capacity approaches that of Panamax class vessels, which ranges in size between 60,000 dwt and requires onshore facilities to load and offload their argoes.
 We believe that the cargo handling flexibility and cargo carrying capacity of the Supramax class vessels make them attractive to potential charterers.
-Forty-three of the 45 vessels in our operating fleet as of December 31, 2011 are classified as Supramax vessels.
+Forty-three of the 45 vessels in our operating fleet as of December 31, 2013 are classified as Supramax vessels.

 The supply of dry bulk vessels depends primarily on the level of the orderbook, the fleet age profile, and the operating efficiency of the existing fleet.
-As of January 2012, 18% of the world Handymax fleet is 20 years or older.
-The 45 Handymax vessels in our operating fleet have an average age of approximately 5 years as of December 31, 2011, compared to an average age for the world Handymax dry bulk fleet of over 12 years.
-The Handymax newbuilding orderbook currently stands at 32% of the world Handymax fleet.
+As of January 2014, 8% of the world Handymax fleet was 20 years or older.
+The 45 Handymax vessels in our operating fleet have an average age of approximately 6.6 years as of December 31, 2013, compared to an average age for the world Handymax dry bulk fleet of approximately 8.2 years.
+The Handymax newbuilding orderbook currently stands at 24% of the world Handymax fleet.